badbat75/bbbuild/README.md

 Usage:
 ```
-rpi_moode_build [batchfile]
+bbbuild [bbbatch]
 ```
 Where:

-* *batchfile* is the file to be executed in chrooted environment. **runinchroot.sh** is the batch file generated from the official moode build.
-If not specified a shell will be opened in the chrooted environment.
+* *bbbatch* is the file to be executed in chrooted environment. **moode-r41** is the batch file generated from the official moode build.

 Environment variables:
 ```